 Let’s start off by first stating that “Activity based working” and “Agile working” are terms that tend to be used interchangeably.
-Both describe different ways of working that enable people to choose where, when and how they work, according to the needs of themselves and their team.
-The idea behind behind activity based working (ABW) is that it frees up space, provides an appropriate range of places to work and helps get maximum usage from each type of space.
+Both describe different ways of working that enable people to choose where, when and how they work.
+Employees are able to choose according to their needs and the needs of the team.
+What exactly is activity based working?
+It is the working style that frees up space, provides an appropriate range of places to work and helps get maximum usage from each type of space.

-The underlying concept is that employees no longer “own” a specific desk in the office, but are instead empowered to choose the best place for them to undertake particular tasks .
-Activity based working has been a management concept for over 40 years, and in the experience of Advanced Workplace Associates (AWA), can lead to significant improvements in collaboration, productivity, efficiency, sociability and more.
+The underlying concept is that employees no longer “own” a specific desk in the office.
+Instead, they are empowered to choose different types of spaces for them to undertake particular tasks.
+Activity based working has been a management concept for over 40 years, and in the experience of Advanced Workplace Associates (AWA), can lead to significant improvements in working process that involve collaboration, productivity, efficiency, sociability and more.

 How to implement Activity Based Working

+Planning the implement this type of work?
 Activity based working requires a certain level of commitment and engagement from staff and/or departments.
 For the change management strategies to be effective and for the overall transition to be a success, a dedication to the cause must be embedded into the employee cultures, behaviours and processes.
-Additionally, the right support and options must be available and encouraged in order to speed up the adoption.
-For example, if flexible working is introduced as part of the new activity based working style, then it is important have the proper office design and policies to support it the change.
+Additionally, the right support and workplace options must be available to spreed up adoption.
+For example, if flexible working is introduced as part of the new activity based working style, then it is important have the proper office design and policies to support the change.

 When to Implement Activity Based Working

 Finally it is important to consider the future of work and what it may look like.
-Activity Based Working / Agile Working open up exciting new processes, experiences and office design ideas.
-When implemented successfully, the employee should be placed at the heart of the process to deliver them the opportunity to do their best work every day.
+Activity based working can open up exciting new processes, experiences and office design ideas.
+To achieve success, employee’s should be placed at the heart of the process.
+This way of working is dedicated to helping employees achieve their best work every day.